rticommunity/rticonnextdds-examples/examples/connext_dds/required_subscription/README.md

 -   The subscriber application that receives the samples and is configured to use the *Required Subscription* feature.
--   The publisher application that writes only one sample and call *wait_for_acknowledgments()* before finishing.
+-   The publisher application that writes only one sample and calls *wait_for_acknowledgments()* before finishing.
 So it will wait until the subscriber is executed and, after it, it will finish.

-The *USER_QOS_PROFILES.xml* has been modified as follows:
+*USER_QOS_PROFILES.xml* has been modified as follows:

 -   Durability set to *TRANSIENT_LOCAL_DURABILITY_QOS*.
 This is mandatory for the DataWriter, otherwise a runtime error will occur.
 This is not stricty mandatory